lpeteroffical/Brit-insurance/frontend/README.md

 - No automatic component tests, integration test etc.
 - No constants used for example for the backend URLs
 - No security configured on the hosting service
-- There could be several improvements regarding error handling, optimised code base.
+- There could be several improvements:
+  - regarding error handling
+  - optimised code base